Rome Castel San Angelo

 The good news for foodies is that we had some of the best Italian food down the coast in Sorrento and the Amalfi coast (Capri, Positano, Amalfi, Maiori).
 In the meantime, check out my Instagram and this photo journal for more photos of my travels in Italy!

 Ready to book your trip to Rome?
+We enjoyed our stay at the cozy Temple View Hotel with views of Piazza Largo Argentina, or head to Hotel Royal Santina or The Republic if you want a clean and modern place to stay that is right next to Rome Termini train station.
 Click here to check rates and availability of highly rated hotel options in the city!

 There’s no shortage of beautiful places in Rome: what are some of the other must-see places in Rome?
 Comment and tell me all about it below!